 Product marketers and product managers are the dynamic duo leading new features and driving adoption.
-Even with different responsibilities, they both keep the customer at the heart of the product.
+Even with different responsibilities, they both keep the customer at the heart of the product (check out our product marketing vs product management infographic).

 During a live Slack chat, product marketers answered six questions about making the most of the PM/PMM relationship, creating a launch strategy, and learning from the best in the business.